 This easy no-bake spaghetti casserole with ground beef is comfort food at

-With large gatherings, it’s nice to have a beef casserole that’s easy and something everyone will like.
-Growing up, my mom’s go-to dish was a spaghetti casserole recipe.
+With large gatherings, it’s nice to have a beef casserole recipe that’s easy to throw together and something everyone will like.
+Growing up, my mom’s go-to dish was this spaghetti casserole recipe.
 It was a family favorite, prepared for all family gatherings and is my ultimate comfort food.
-My husband and in-laws all love it, so the tradition continued until we had children.

 Mom’s spaghetti, is not Italian in any way.
-Nothing like a classic Sunday Sauce.
+Nothing like a classic sunday sauce.
 There’s no Italian sausage, Parmesan cheese, or even mozzarella cheese.
 It does have tomato sauce but that’s about it.
-If you’re looking for a more Italian style baked pasta dish, my favorite is baked penne alla vodka or if you don’t want red sauce, try baked chicken spaghetti.

-Not only is this not a traditional Italian based spaghetti, but it’s not baked spaghetti that has cottage cheese or ricotta cheese.
-It’s a unique recipe that I’ve never had anyplace else.
+Not only is this not a traditional Italian based spaghetti, but it’s not a baked spaghetti that has cottage cheese or ricotta cheese.
+It’s a unique recipe that I’ve never had any place else.

 What’s great about this recipe is that it all comes together in one pot.
 It’s a great freezer meal.
 You can make it in advance and when you’re ready to eat, heat up the spaghetti mixture and add the top layer of cheese.
 There’s nothing better than easy meals that are family favorites.